International (Nice) Classification of Goods and Services: Advantages and uniqueness of the Nice Classification

 Use of the Nice Classification by national offices has the advantage that trademark applications are coordinated with reference to a single classification system.
 Filing is thereby greatly simplified, as the goods and services to which a given mark applies will be classified the same in all countries that have adopted the system.
 That the Nice Classification exists in several languages also saves applicants a considerable amount of work when filing internationally.

 Worldwide use

 As of January 2014, there were 84 signatory nations to the Nice Agreement; these countries have officially adopted the Nice Classification and apply it in the registration of trademarks.
 In addition, 65 non-member countries, four organizations and the International Bureau of WIPO also use the Nice Classification.

 Updating the treaty

 The Nice Classification is continuously revised by a "Committee of Experts", whose membership is representative of all signatory states, and a new edition is published every five years.
-The current (eleventh) edition has been in effect since 1 January 2017.
+The current (twelfth) edition has been in effect since 1 January 2023.